Housing - Łukasz Stanek - Gift, Credit, Barter: Architectural Mobilities in Global Socialism

 Gift, Credit, Barter

 The Global Cold War was fought on many fronts, and statistics was one of them.
-A case in point were articles published in the Ghanaian newspaper Daily Graphic in 1965, one of which claimed that “the Soviet Union has surpassed the United States of America, for instance, not only for the total number of apartments it builds, but for per capital dwelling construction, as well.”8 This statistic was relevant at a time when Ghana, under the socialist government of Kwame Nkrumah, embarked on major projects of housing construction supported by architects and engineers from Bulgaria, Hungary, Poland, Yugoslavia, and the Soviet Union.
+A case in point is a series of articles published in the Ghanaian newspaper Daily Graphic in 1965, one of which claimed that “the Soviet Union has surpassed the United States of America, for instance, not only for the total number of apartments it builds, but for per capital dwelling construction, as well.”8 This statistic was relevant at a time when Ghana, under the socialist government of Kwame Nkrumah, embarked on major projects of housing construction supported by architects and engineers from Bulgaria, Hungary, Poland, Yugoslavia, and the Soviet Union.

-Among the most consequential numbers for Ghanaian decision makers was 2.5%: the interest rate of credit that the Soviet Union typically offered to the newly independent countries in the Global South.
+Among the most consequential numbers for Ghanaian decision makers was 2.5%: the interest rate of credit that the Soviet Union typically offered to newly independent countries in the Global South.
 Until the end of the Cold War, Soviet politicians and economists saw cheap, long-term credit as a distinct feature of Soviet foreign trade with developing countries.9 This interest rate was lower than the rate of return on investment in the Soviet Union and below the rates offered by Western financial institutions.
 For example, at the time when the Soviets granted Ghana a loan with a 2.5% interest rate, London-based banks offered Ghana commercial credits at a 6% interest rate.10 In this sense, these credits echoed the dynamics of gift-giving—the most visible manifestation of Khrushchev’s diplomatic offensive in the Global South.
-Symbolizing the difference between socialist and capitalist systems, buildings-as-gifts—such as the students’ dormitory in Bamako donated by the Soviets to the Malian government in the early 1960s—suggest a temporary negation of architecture’s commodity form and a reciprocity stronger than a mercantile relationship.11
+Symbolizing the difference between socialist and capitalist systems, buildings-as-gifts—such as the student dormitory in Bamako donated by the Soviets to the Malian government in the early 1960s—suggest a temporary negation of architecture’s commodity form and a reciprocity stronger than a mercantile relationship.11

 Besides economic advantages, the agreement with the Soviets was instrumental for Nkrumah’s program to reconstruct the Ghanaian society.
 The apartment blocks were to set a precedent of an egalitarian welfare distribution.
-Redrawn according to instructions of Ghanaian architects, the layouts accommodated West African customs, such as the possibility of outdoor cooking, but without essentializing particular ethnic groups in Ghana, as had been common during the colonial era.
-The program of the housing neighborhoods conveyed a vision of a socialist everyday life.
-Facilities such as People’s Art Club were to provide a venue for collective education and leisure, while nurseries, kindergartens, laundries, and canteens were to alleviate domestic work of women, thus advancing their professional prospects.12 At the same time, the creation of the prefabricated panel factory was part of an envisaged reorganization of the Ghanaian construction and construction material industries within a centralized, state-led planning framework.
+Redrawn according to instructions from Ghanaian architects, the layouts accommodated West African customs, such as outdoor cooking, but without essentializing particular ethnic groups in Ghana, as had been common during the colonial era.
+The program for the residential neighborhoods conveyed a vision of a socialist everyday life.
+Facilities such as the People’s Art Club were to provide venues for collective education and leisure, while nurseries, kindergartens, laundries, and canteens were to alleviate the domestic work of women, thus advancing their professional prospects.12 At the same time, the prefabricated panel factory was part of a reorganization of the Ghanaian construction and construction material industries within the centralized, state-led planning framework.
 In this sense, the neighborhoods were catalysts, meant to trigger a fundamental transformation of the Ghanaian economy towards the Soviet model.
-That, too, pointed at the dynamics of gift-giving which was described by anthropologists as a “total social fact,” at the same time juridical, economic, religious, and aesthetic.13
+That, too, pointed at the dynamics of gift-giving that were described by anthropologists as a “total social fact”: at the same time juridical, economic, religious, and aesthetic.13

 Housing project for Libya, 1980s.
 Romproiect (Romania), Arhivele Naţionale ale României, Bucharest.